tjbrockmeyer/vjsonschema/README.md

 Seeing as references like `{MyRef}` don't seem to refer to any particular file, or any particular type necessarily, it is important to know how the schema names are formed.
-When adding a schema by file name or directory name, the schema will be named by the base name of the file (not including the extension).
+When adding a schema by file name or directory name, the root schema will be named by the base name of the file (not including the extension).
-If there are any definitions for any schema, the definition can be accessed using the schema name, plus the definition name.
+If there are any definitions for any schema, the definition can be accessed using the definition name.

 **Generally:**